-- 1. Below the pervious asphalt is the pervious media infiltration beds as shown in the Contract Documents from top to bottom: a 4-in. (minimum) thick layer of choker course of 3/4" crushed stone and an 8-in. (minimum) thickness layer of filter course of DelDOT No.57 - 2.
-Choker Course: Material for the choker course shall meet the following:
+1. Below the Pervious asphalt itself are located the Pervious media infiltration beds as shown in the Contract Documents from top to bottom: a 4-in. (minimum) thick layer of choker course of 3/4" crushed stone; an 8-in. (minimum) thickness layer of filter course of DelDOT